mahmoud2592/LearningApp/README.md

     Note: replace YOUR_CONTAINER_ID with your container application id

-After setting up the project, For APIs Doc, Follow this link: http://localhost:3000/api-docs/index.html
+For APIs Doc using Rswag Swagger, once you set up the project, Follow this link: http://localhost:3000/api-docs/index.html